What Kind of Guitar Player Are You?

 So, what kind of guitar player are you?

 No, not Brad!
 Mr Pit is an exceptional sight reader.
-His usual workspace is a theatre pit (hence the name!).
+His usual workspace is a theater pit (hence the name!).

 However, he might get calls for TV to be part of a house band where everything is sight read.
 He’s lucky to play through the songs twice before they either hit record or go live.